Review on The Dove Inn

 Call it a pub or a restaurant in fact it is simply The Dove and it's a splendidly rustic, ivy-clad Kentish hostelry just off the A229 at Dargate, a pretty village between Faversham and Whitstable.
-Inside, it looks like an honest local watering hole, with a maze of little rooms, bare-boarded floors, panelling and scrubbed tables; there are Shepherd Neame ales on tap and a blackboard menu of hearty, French-inspired food that hits the button.
+Inside, it looks like an honest local watering hole, with a maze of little rooms, bare-boarded floors, panelling and scrubbed tables.
+In fine weather, there's a wonderful garden with glorious views that is popular for dining al fresco.

-Also featured in: AA Guide, Good Food Guide, AA Guide
+The Dove Inn is also featured in: Michelin Guide, Good Food Guide, AA Guide

 Restaurant reviewed by Jenny McGregorRate this Restaurant

 Restaurant Opening Times

 Lunch: 12.00 - 3.00pm (All day Fri & Sat) (12.00 - 5.00pm Sun)